 Most people would bring up MoviePass as an example of this, but I’m thinking of something different.
 MoviePass is a subscription service that basically buys free movie tickets on your behalf.
 It isn’t tied to a particular theater chain, which means it has a lot of restrictions.

 Honestly, MoviePass is not worth it.
+There are better alternatives to MoviePass.
 I’m talking about something more along the lines of Cineworld’s model.